Chunyu-Lin-bjtu/autoware-wiki/Coding-Style(EN).md

 1. Not to “publish” in random period.
 2. Node combining two or more topics, to publish at the stage of uniform two topics.
 3. Always put a header in the topic and time stamp to inherit the value of previous topic.
 4. Do not use of the service.
 5. Not to topic large data.
 If unavoidable, use the “nodelet”.
 6. Interdict the use of “MultiThreadSpin”.
 7. Interdict the usage for launch file output=”screen”
 8. Avoid using “tf” as much as possible.

-### Notes for the general embedded and real-time systems.
+### Notes for general embedded and real-time systems.
 1. Do not use wide variety of the library such as the chrono.
 2. For a functional argument, deploy the pointer and const reference pointer as much as possible.
 3. Use the reference argument as a result of the function.
 4. Avoid dynamic partitioning, such as malloc and new.
 5. If the size of vector is roughly estimable, use reserve.
 6. Avoid monster function that spans more than 50 lines.
 7. Make effective use of inline.
 8. Naming functions, such as get and set, shall not have processing code described.